The Trial of the Incredible Hulk: Plot

 Still on the run, David Bruce Banner makes his way toward a large city with the hopes of staying incognito under the name David Belson.
 Unbeknownst to him, the city is under the control of a crime boss named Wilson Fisk and protected by a mysterious black-clad crimefighter known as Daredevil.
 While riding the commuter subway train, David witnesses two passengers sexually molesting a woman, Ellie Mendez, and intervenes.
 They strike him, making him transform into the Hulk, which results in disruption and chaos.
 David is arrested by the police and charged with attacking Ellie, who claims her actual attackers saved her from David.

-Blind defense attorney Matt Murdock offers to take David's case pro bono publico, explaining that Ellie's attackers work for Fisk, who he is trying to bring down.
+Blind defense attorney Matt Murdock offers to take David's case pro bono publico, explaining that Ellie's attackers work for Fisk, whom he is trying to bring down.
 David is uncooperative, but Matt can tell he is telling the truth when he says he tried to help Ellie.
 Matt visits Ellie, who continues to claim David attacked her, but conspicuously falters under questioning, especially after Matt reveals he overheard her talking to her nurse about some men visiting her with his hyper-sensitive hearing.
 Considering Ellie a risk, Fisk has the nurse, one of his agents, give her a lethal injection, but Daredevil breaks into the hospital and stops the nurse.

 Angered that Fisk's group tried to kill her when she was cooperating with them, Ellie calls Matt and offers to tell the truth about the attack in exchange for protection for her parents, who Fisk's men threatened.
 Before Matt can meet with her to get her statement, Fisk has Ellie abducted from protective custody.
 In jail, David has a nightmare about transforming into the Hulk on the witness stand during his upcoming trial.
 The stress causes him to transform in reality, and the Hulk breaks out of prison.